I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Signing Up for GeForce Now

 As a longtime Shield TV user, I’ve had an NVIDIA account for years.
-It’s the main login that you I to access the NVIDIA forums, as well as the Shield Preview Program.
+It’s the main login you use to access the NVIDIA forums and the Shield Preview Program.

 But even if you don’t have an NVIDIA account already, it only takes a few seconds to sign up – at least for the free membership.

-You can login with either Google or Facebook, so you can use their single-sign on.
-If you want to keep things separate, the only information NVIDIA asks is your email address and date of birth.
+You can log in with either Google or Facebook using their single sign-on.
+If you want to keep things separate, NVIDIA only asks for your email address and date of birth.

-Once you sign up, you can head on back to your Shield TV and open the NVIDIA Games app to start putting games in your library .
+Once you sign up, you can return to your Shield TV and open the NVIDIA Games app to start putting games in your library.

 Adding Games to your GeForce Now Library